Brixton Oval, Coldharbour Lane,

 4 people favorited this theater

-Located in the southwest inner-city London distict of Brixton.
-Opening on 24th March 1911 as the Electric Pavilion, it was designed by architects E.C Homer & Lucas.
-It has outlasted its local competition (the fabulous Accademy, former Astoria Theatre with its superb Atmospheric style interior).
+Located in the southwest inner-city London district of Brixton.
+Opening on 24th March 1911 as the Electric Pavilion, it was designed by architects E.C Homer & Lucas for cinema pioneer Israel Davis of the Davis Pavilion Circuit.
+It had an organ installed beside the screen to accompany silent films.
+It has outlasted its local competition (the fabulous Academy, former Astoria Theatre with its superb Atmospheric style interior).
 The seating capacity was 800 in 1937 when it was known as the Brixton Pavilion Cinema.
 In 1954, noted cinema architect George Coles made some alterations to the building (possibly for CinemaScope installation).

-The cinema has been through a lot of tough times but after restoration of the exterior in 1994 and a further four screens with bar and cafe being built alongside (on the site of the WWII bombed Brixton Theatre).
+The cinema has been through a lot of tough times but after restoration of the exterior in 1994 and a further four screens with bar and café being built alongside (on the site of the World War II bombed Brixton Theatre designed by theatre architect Frank Matcham).
 Its fortunes have seen a total reverse from the 1970’s when it was nearly demolished.

-The main auditorium retains magnificent Edwardian plasterwork with swagged ceiling ribs and paneled walls, as well as the original proscenium arch, and now seats 346 due to extra spacing between rows and larger seats.
-As of 2012, the screen (without a curtain in front of it) in the main auditorium is placed in front of the original arch.
+The main auditorium retains magnificent Edwardian plasterwork with swagged ceiling ribs and panelled walls, as well as the original proscenium arch, and now seats 346 due to extra spacing between rows and larger seats.
+In 2011, the screen (without a curtain in front of it) in the main auditorium is placed in front of the original proscenium arch and was designed and installed by architectural firm Eatle Architects.
+They also redesigned the café/bar area in the former original foyer.
 The four new screens have seating for 174, 113, 108 and 52.

 The Ritzy Picturehouse is a Grade II Listed building.

 Just login to your account and subscribe to this theater